albertattard/spring-boot-camp/docs/02-data/06-custom-queries/05-delete.md

          }
        };

-       /* Invoke the delete operation from a multiple threads at 'the same time' (coordinated through the CyclicBarrier) */ final List<Thread> threads = new ArrayList<>( numberOfThreads );
+       /* Invoke the delete operation from multiple threads at 'the same time' (coordinated through the CyclicBarrier) */ final List<Thread> threads = new ArrayList<>( numberOfThreads );
        for ( int i = 1; i <= numberOfThreads; i++ ) {
          final Thread thread = new Thread( deleteTask, String.format( "DELETE-%d", i ) );